neynarxyz/neynar_parquet_importer/README.md

 Sometimes the network is quiet and the parquet file is empty.
 When this happens, Neynar exports a `.empty` file.
 We had some troubles with schema detection with actually empty `.parquet` files and this was a simple solution.

+The database is set up by a simple `.sql` file that runs when the app starts.
+Theres so many ways to do migrations and I didn't want to force a library on you.

 ## Setup

 Set up your configuration.
 Copy this file and then add your secrets to it: